markterweele/windows-itpro-docs/windows/whats-new/deprecated-features-resources.md

 Customers concerned about NTLM usage in their environments are encouraged to utilize [NTLM auditing](/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/network-security-restrict-ntlm-audit-ntlm-authentication-in-this-domain) to [investigate how NTLM is being used](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/ntlm-blocking-and-you-application-analysis-and-auditing/ba-p/397191).

 In many cases, applications should be able to replace NTLM with Negotiate using a one-line change in their `AcquireCredentialsHandle` request to the SSPI.
-One known exception is for applications that have made hard assumptions about the maximum number of round trips needed to complete authentication.
+One known exception is for applications that make hard assumptions about the maximum number of round trips needed to complete authentication.
 In most cases, Negotiate will add at least one additional round trip.
-Some scenarios may require additional configuration.
+Some scenarios might require additional configuration.
 For more information, see [Kerberos authentication troubleshooting guidance](/troubleshoot/windows-server/windows-security/kerberos-authentication-troubleshooting-guidance).

 Negotiate's built-in fallback to NTLM is preserved to mitigate compatibility issues during this transition.
 For updates on NTLM deprecation, see [https://aka.ms/ntlm](https://aka.ms/ntlm).

 NTLM v1 is removed starting in Windows 11, version 24H2 and Windows Server 2025.
 Some situations still use NTLMv1 primitives for legacy reasons.
 MSCHAPv2 uses the same response function as NTLMv1 and is vulnerable to the same attacks against the weak crypto.
 MSCHAPv2 is only disabled by enabling Credential Guard.

 ## WordPad